 How Refrigerant Works

 Refrigerant is found inside your air conditioner’s copper coils.
-When the AC refrigerant absorbs heat from indoor air, it transitions from a low-pressure gas to a high-pressure liquid.
-Air conditioning components send the refrigerant outside where a fan blows hot air over the coils and exhausts it to the exterior.
+When the AC refrigerant absorbs heat from inside your home, it transitions from a low-pressure gas to a high-pressure liquid.
+Air conditioners send the refrigerant outside, where a fan blows hot air over the coils and exhausts it to the exterior.

-The refrigerant then cools down and turns back into a low-pressure gas.
-Another fan located inside the home blows air over the cool coils, distributing the resulting cool air throughout your space.
+Then, the air conditioner refrigerant cools down and turns back into a low-pressure gas.
+A second fan inside the home then blows air over the cool coils, distributing the resulting cool air throughout your space.
 This cycle repeats to keep your home or business at a comfortable temperature.

 Types of Refrigerants

-Laws Governing the Use of Refrigerant in Air Conditioners
+Laws Governing the Use of Refrigerants in Air Conditioners

-Even though R410A is an HFC, it isn’t 100 percent safe.
-This fact has prompted the EPA to establish a few rules regarding the handling and disposal of refrigerant:
+Some refrigerants, like R410A is an HFC, are now categorized as hazardous material.
+This has prompted the EPA to establish specific rules regarding the handling and disposal of AC refrigerant:

-- Technicians must do their best to recapture, recycle and dispose of refrigerant safely.
+- Service professionals must do their best to recapture, recycle and dispose of refrigerant safely.